 (C) Schedule of the Project Period

-1. The duration of the project period should not exceed 24 months in general, and 18 months for Tier 3 and Seed projects.
+1. The duration of the project period should generally not exceed 24 months for platform projects, and 18 months for Seed projects.
 There is however no minimum time requirement.

 (D) Industry Sponsorship and Other Sources of Financial Contribution